-Basically, an index is a data structure (usually a B-tree) that stores column values from one table.
-That allows dramatically improve database performance because B-trees carry on data operations like insertions and deletions in logarithmic time.
+An index is a data structure (usually a B-tree) that stores column values from one table.
+This allows dramatically improved database performance because B-trees carry on data operations like insertions and deletions in logarithmic time.

 Eventually, we prepared recommendations for keeping track of the index states.
 What’s more, we provided instructions on how to use SQL Server Database Engine Tuning Advisor to identify indexing issues and choose the most appropriate indexes for each user workload.
 We also recommended using SQL Server Dynamic Management Views to identify missing indexes and add them to improve the SQL Server database performance.
 Besides, we showed how to use dynamic management views to monitor the level of maintenance on the index caused by insert, update, or delete operations.
 Having the index usage statistics, we can consider dropping the indexes that incur maintenance overhead or with rare usage.

 We discovered a number of queries that utilized a SPOOL operator.
 In most cases, they were recursive queries built using Common Table Expressions (CTE).
 We modified the database schema by implementing closure tables to mitigate this problem.
 Closure tables store every possible relationship, greatly reducing the need for recursion.
 This approach appears to be much faster than recursion with CTEs.
 However, its downside is the explosion of data that we must store.
 The amount of data should not be a determinant since partitioning, cost of storage, and appropriate indexes will eliminate this downside.